WuphonsReach/BeggarsDiplomacy/README.md

 Only changes made on top of [Diplado develop](https://github.com/diegoami/Diplado/tree/develop) are mentioned here.

+### DPLMC_AI_CHANGES_HIGH

+- Player has a -6 penalty in relations with quarrelsome lords, -4 for debauched and -2 for cunning.

 ### DPLMC_GOLD_CHANGES_MEDIUM

 - Player must have +2 relations with the town's liege before purchasing land for a business.